Vector Optimization with Stochastic Bandit Feedback: PARETO SET IDENTIFICATION

-Condition (i) in Definition \ref{defn:PAC} is an $\epsilon$-covering requirement for the Pareto set $P^\ast$; in view of Remark \ref{rem:PAC}, it is equivalent to the following: for every $i\in P^\ast$, there exist $j\in P$ and $\bs{u}\in B(\bs{0},1)\cap C$ such that $\bs{\mu}_i\preceq_C \bs{\mu}_j+\epsilon\bs{u}$.
+Property $(i)$ in Definition \ref{defn:PAC} is an $\epsilon$-covering requirement for the Pareto set $P^\ast$; in view of Remark \ref{rem:PAC}, it is equivalent to the following: for every $i\in P^\ast$, there exist $j\in P$ and $\bs{u}\in B(\bs{0},1)\cap C$ such that $\bs{\mu}_i\preceq_C \bs{\mu}_j+\epsilon\bs{u}$.
 Roughly speaking, although $P$ might not contain all Pareto optimal designs, it is required to include a close-enough design for each Pareto optimal design.
-Moreover, although some designs in $P$ might be suboptimal, condition (ii) in Definition \ref{defn:PAC} bounds the gaps of such designs; hence, it controls the quality of all returned designs.
+Moreover, although some designs in $P$ might be suboptimal, property $(ii)$ in Definition \ref{defn:PAC} bounds the gaps of such designs; hence, it controls the quality of all returned designs.

+\begin{remark} Ignoring the differences in gap definitions, let us compare our success condition with the two alternative success conditions (SC1 and SC2) in \citet{auer2016pareto} at a structural level.
+All three conditions require small suboptimality gap: $\Delta_i^\ast\leq \epsilon$.
+While SC1 requires $P^*$ to be a subset of the returned set, SC2 and ours impose the weaker $\epsilon$-covering requirement, which is in line with \citet{even2006action,zuluaga2016varepsilon}.
+Finally, SC2 has a sparsity requirement for the returned set of designs, which we do not have in Definition \ref{defn:PAC}.
+For instance, when $D=1$, our success condition is satisfied when all returned designs are $\epsilon$-optimal, which might still violate SC2 depending on the configuration of the reward vectors.
+However, due to the different definitions of the gaps, our success condition is mathematically incomparable with SC1, SC2. \end{remark}

+There is an innate connection between gaps defined in this section and the ordering complexity terms defined in Section~\ref{sec:prelim}.
+The following remark summarizes this relation, which plays an important role in characterizing the sample complexity.